Ethical AI to Amplify Human Creativity

 Reframed AI not as a shortcut or prose generator, but as an iterative thinking partner to amplify human creativity.

-Framework adopted by Harvard, Babson, Simon Fraser, and California State University (460,000+ students).
+Framework adopted by educators at Harvard, Babson, Simon Fraser, and across the California State University system.
 Talks at Harvard, Columbia, Wharton.

 Community Impact